What Did Barbara Bush Die Of? Here’s What You Need to Know About COPD

 COPD symptoms are common

 COPD symptoms include shortness of breath, coughing, wheezing, and a feeling of tightness in the chest—common enough signs that might be chalked up to a cold, a cough, asthma, or simply being out of shape.

 But it’s important not to brush these signs under the rug.
-For the best prognosis, you'll want to get started early with treatment, which usually includes inhalers, steroids, and/or medications called bronchodilators that relax the airways.
+For the best prognosis, you'll want to get started early with treatment, which usually includes a combination of medications—often known as triple therapy—to relax your airways and bring down swelling in the lungs.
 COPD treatment can slow down the progression of the disease, which otherwise worsens over time through four stages: mild, moderate, severe, and very severe.

 RELATED: 15 COPD Symptoms You Should Know